shirishinamdar/shirishinamdar.github.io/_posts/2025-02-06-tripwire-hids-on-kali.md

 ![Ownership of /etc/passwd changed to user shirish.](/assets/img/blog/tripwire-hids-on-kali/image8.png)

-The same change was applied to a file in `/tmp` — which is **not** in the watch list — as a comparison:
+The same change was applied to a file in `/tmp`, which is **not** in the watch list, as a comparison:

 ```bash
 sudo chown shirish:shirish VMwareDnD